 Max: We are a small accommodation business with an unusual concept.
 In our region, there are hardly any comparable ecological properties used as rental properties and we are also striving for certification with the Austrian Ecolabel (Certified Ecolabel Hotel since October 2021).
 There are still very few of these houses in our region.

 As a graphic and communication designer, you have a passion for designing, shaping and embellishing.
-How do resource-saving production, sustainable building and design go together for you?
+How do resource-conserving production, sustainable construction and design go together for you?

-Anna: It definitely goes together, but it’s difficult.
+Anna: You can definitely do it together, but it’s difficult.
 Nevertheless, we are convinced that with Balthasar Volcano we have succeeded in combining the best of both worlds.

-Does being in harmony with nature also mean for you to visually adapt to the surroundings with the architecture and through the choice of materials, to blend in and to do something good for the eye?
+For you, does being in harmony with nature also mean visually adapting to the surroundings with the architecture and the choice of materials, blending in and doing something good for the eye?

-Anna: One of our main thoughts was that the building should be as unobtrusive as possible when you drive up to see it, but still create a wow effect.
+Anna: One of our main ideas was that the building should be as unobtrusive as possible when you drive up to it, but still create a wow effect.
 In total, there are 250 square meters, but they are not perceived as bulky.
-With its green roofs, it blends in well with the natural surroundings.
+With its green roof surfaces, it blends in well with the natural surroundings.
 We have tried to implement new housing concepts.
 Compared to other apartments, our apartments are smaller but better utilized.
-In today’s world, we need to use our housing more efficiently to reduce land consumption, which is what we are trying to show with our concept.
+In today’s world, we need to use our living space more efficiently in order to reduce the amount of space we use, and we want to demonstrate this with our concept.

 Is it a basic trust that you carry within you to tackle projects, to develop them anew, to let them come into being and to be sure that these actions will be crowned with success?

-Anna: Of course, Balthasar Volcano is the very biggest project we’ve implemented so far, and we’re looking forward to what we’ll experience with it in the coming years and what we can accomplish with it.
-In the worst case, we have to use it to realign ourselves.
+Anna: Of course, Balthasar Volcano is the biggest project we have implemented so far and we are looking forward to what we will experience in the coming years and what we can achieve with it.
+In the worst case, we have to realign ourselves.
 We trust a lot in ourselves, we are hardworking and we have also seen in the agency where we have implemented many projects that we did not think we would do.
-For us, Balthasar Volcano is the logical consequence of things we have long wished for.
+For us, Balthasar Volcano is the logical consequence of the things we have wanted for a long time.

 The journey and phase of construction is completed.
 With the opening, you are embarking on a new path.
-What do you want to be able to tell about yourselves and Balthasar Volcano in five years?
+What do you want to be able to say about yourselves and Balthasar Volcano in five years’ time?